digitalocean/k8s-adoption-journey/docs/getting-started/setting-up-a-digital-ocean-container-registry.md

 This step can also be achieved via the DO cloud console.
 Please follow this [guide](https://docs.digitalocean.com/products/container-registry/how-to/use-registry-docker-kubernetes/#kubernetes-integration).

 For more info on this topic please see this [Kubernetes Starter Kit DOCR Creation](https://github.com/digitalocean/Kubernetes-Starter-Kit-Developers/tree/main/02-setup-DOCR).

+!!! note
+    Please note that DOCR creation can also be achived from the [Digital Ocean Cloud Console](https://docs.digitalocean.com/products/container-registry/quickstart/).